daroczig/CEU-DV2/README.md

 * Hadley Wickham: *ggplot2: Elegant Graphics for Data Analysis*. https://ggplot2-book.org/
 * Thomas Lin Pedersen: *gganimate.
 A Grammar of Animated Graphics*. https://gganimate.com/

+### Homework 2

+Replicate https://rpubs.com/daroczig-ceu/dv2-h2.
+Find source dataset on Moodle.

+Submission: prepare an R markdown document that includes the exercise as a regular paragraph then the solution in an R code chunk (printing both the code and its output) and knit to HTML or PDF and upload to Moodle before Jan 26 noon (CET).

 ### Week 3

 Will be updated from week to week.